Performance

 sql-splitter query huge.sql "SELECT ..." --diskMemory Usage

-- Streaming: Reads in chunks, processes line-by-line
+- Streaming: Reads in chunks, never loads the entire file